assaf/zombie/doc/new-events.md

 Emitted when this window is no longer the active window.

+`loading (document)`

+Emitted when a document is loaded into a window or frame.
+This event is emitted with an empty Document object, before parsing the HTML response.

 `loaded (document)`

 Emitted when a document is loaded into a window or frame.
+This event is emitted after the HTML is parsed and loaded into the Document object.

 `event (event, target)`